HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 When the installer finishes and reboots, stop QEMU with `Ctrl+C` in the terminal running QEMU.
 Next, boot without the ISO.

-# 8. Boot the installed system (VNC + SSH)
+# 8. Boot the installed system with SPICE and SSH

 ## 8.1 Launch QEMU without the ISO

-Use this for the first installed boot because it gives you a visible console if SSH is not ready yet:
+Use this for the first installed boot because it gives you a visible desktop console if SSH is not ready yet:

 ```bash
 cd ~/qemu-ubuntu-amd64